Rent vs Buy: The Definitive Guide

 In short, do you plan to stay in the neighborhood, or are you looking for something that offers flexibility?
 If you intend to stay in a property for a minimum of five years, purchasing a home is a great decision.
 This is because it offers you the right mix of emotional and financial benefits, and you can personalize your home to become really yours.

 On the other hand, renting is a far better option for the individual that prefers a change of scenery.
-For instance, if you are hoping to get that job that will take you across the nation.
-The last thing you want to deal with is the pains that come with selling your home in a hurry.
+For instance, if you are hoping to get a job that will take you across the nation or out of the country altogether the last thing you want to deal with is the pains that come with selling your home in a hurry.
+While renting out your home is always an option, not everyone is cut out to be a landlord.

-While buying a home and selling it within a couple of years sounds good, the overall costs do not justify the decision.
+While buying a home and selling it within a couple of years sounds good, the overall costs may not justify the decision.
 Apart from the closing and moving costs, you must pay more on closing costs in addition to added expenses like renovations and repairs if you want to earn top dollar from the sale.
+So unless your property value substantially increased under your ownership you may be upside down on your home.
+Meaning you owe more than your home is worth and in order to sell you’d have to come up with the shortfall or see if you qualify for an alternative option, like a short sale.

 Apart from the principal and interest monthly payments, you have to deal with homeowners’ insurance, and property taxes — factor in other costs such as mortgage insurance and homeowners’ association fees.